 5. Contribution to Diversity

-A. Working on your six-year report presents an excellent opportunity to reflect on the department's contribution to the college's diversity and inclusiveness efforts.
-Every fall, your department receives the data (graduation rates, retention rates, grades in introductory courses, and/or GPAs by semester disaggregated by race, gender, and first-generation status) which assist your department in evaluating student success in your program.
-This data is provided by the Director of Research, Planning and Implementation.
+Working on your six-year report presents an excellent opportunity to reflect on department's contribution to the college's diversity and inclusiveness efforts.
 You may consider the following questions while preparing this section of the report: